rliebz/osf-marked/README.md

    can be used for any arbitrary OSF page, such as @[OSF Settings](settings) or
    @[OSF Wiki](uid/wiki)
  - [[TOC]] will render a table of contents that organizes headers and links to them on the page.
-This is case-insensitive, but will fail for header gaps larger than 3 (e.g., an h5 directly following an h1)
+This is case-insensitive.
+Headers not structured properly (e.g., an h3 following an h1) will be omitted.

 ### ShareJS ###